- Vaccine-Induced Thrombotic Thrombocytopenia

 In addition to common adverse effects such as injection site pain, fatigue and headache, some more serious safety signals have been identified in relation to COVID-19 vaccination.
 Here, we review key evidence and clinical recommendations related to these rarer presentations.
 For more information about common side effects, refer to our mRNA and viral vector COVID-19 vaccine pages.

 Existing information about the safety of mRNA bivalent boosters is very limited and comprises information largely collected from clinical trials testing a bivalent booster with a BA.1 rather than a BA.4/BA.5 antigen.
-However, this preliminary data suggests that safety outcomes with bivalent booster vaccines are mild and similar to safety outcomes with monovalent boosters.
+However, preliminary data suggests that safety outcomes with bivalent booster vaccines are mild and similar to safety outcomes with monovalent boosters.

 Myopericarditis (inflammation of the cardiac lining and/or muscle) is a known, rare complication of vaccination that was best recognized in the pre-COVID-19 era following immunization against smallpox (Halsell, June 2003; Su, January 2021).
 Mechanisms underlying vaccine-associated myopericarditis are uncertain but favored to represent nonallergic, immune-mediated effects in the setting of post-vaccination inflammatory milieu including possible antibody cross-recognition of cardiac tissue antigens (“molecular mimicry”) (Bozkurt, July 2021).